-In contrast, modular circuits realize arithmetic operations with circuit size growing only linearly in the input size $N$.
-However, their state-transition diagrams contain merging points where multiple computational paths converge, leading to an excess of backward transitions and therefore a critical rate satisfying $\gamma_c>\gamma_{-} $.
-Our numerical study of three types of $N$-digit adders, the Full Adder, the Product Adder, and the Precede Adder, quantitatively demonstrates these characteristics.
+In contrast, modular circuits achieve arithmetic operations with a circuit size that increases only linearly with the input size $N$.
+However, their state-transition diagrams contain merging points where multiple computational paths converge, leading to an excess of backward transitions, and therefore, a critical rate satisfying $\gamma_c>\gamma_{-} $.
+Our numerical study of three types of $N$-digit adders, the full, product, and precede adders, quantitatively demonstrates these characteristics.

-The Precede Adder exhibits no phase transition in its FPT scaling and shows exponential growth of the mean FPT for all values of $\gamma_+$, indicating that its effective transition graph suppresses forward propagation too strongly.
-In contrast, both the Full Adder and the Product Adder exhibit clear transition points at which the scaling of the mean FPT changes from linear to exponential in $N$.
-The transition points are numerically estimated as $\gamma_c=1.43$ for the Full Adder and $\gamma_c=2.34$ for the Product Adder, with $\gamma_-=1$ setting the unit of time.
-Through the local detailed balance condition in Eq.~(\ref{eqn:local_detailed_balance}), these values correspond to finite energy thresholds, explicitly demonstrating that efficient computation requires a nonzero energy input.
+The precede adder exhibits no phase transition in its FPT scaling and shows an exponential growth of the mean FPT for all values of $\gamma_+$, indicating that its effective transition graph strongly suppresses forward propagation.
+In contrast, both the full and product adders exhibit clear transition points at which the scaling of the mean FPT changes from linear to exponential in $N$.
+The transition points are numerically estimated as $\gamma_c=1.43$ for the full adder and $\gamma_c=2.34$ for the product adder, where $\gamma_-=1$ is the unit of time.
+Using the local detailed balance condition in Eq.~(\ref{eqn:local_detailed_balance}), these values correspond to finite energy thresholds, explicitly demonstrating that efficient computation requires a nonzero energy input.

-Although the adders examined here represent only specific examples of modular circuits, their state-transition diagrams share a structural motif: repeated merging of computational pathways.
+Although the adders examined here represent only specific examples of modular circuits, their state-transition diagrams share a structural motif: the repeated merging of computational pathways.
 This structure generally increases the total backward transition rate and therefore raises $\gamma_c$ above unity.
-We therefore expect the qualitative scaling behavior observed here to hold broadly across modular circuit architectures.
+Therefore, we expect the qualitative scaling behavior observed here to hold broadly across modular circuit architectures.

 These observations reveal a fundamental trade-off.
-SoP circuits achieve $\gamma_c=\gamma_-$ but require exponential space, whereas modular circuits achieve linear space but necessarily satisfy $\gamma_c>\gamma_-$.
-Consequently, no Brownian circuit simultaneously achieves polynomial circuit size and energy-free computation time.
-More precisely, for a modular circuit of size $\Theta(N)$, efficient computation in the sense of polynomial mean FPT requires
+SoP circuits achieve $\gamma_c=\gamma_-$ but require an exponential space, whereas modular circuits achieve a linear space but necessarily satisfy $\gamma_c>\gamma_-$.
+Consequently, no Brownian circuit can simultaneously achieve a polynomial circuit size and energy-free computation time.
+More precisely, for a modular circuit of size $\Theta(N)$, an efficient computation in terms of the polynomial mean FPT requires